SmartyR27/Apache-Spark-Assessment-in-local-standalone/README.md

 This repository comprises of two sections :
 1. Setup Instructions
-2. Execution Instructions with task examples
+2. Execution Instructions by examples

 ## Setup Instructions